 While the task gets accomplished, the process is time-consuming for all involved, and requires A and B to remember what they need to do at each step in the process.
 Should a step be missed, the payment to the vendor may be delayed or even forgotten about entirely.

 Using a proper workflow management solution would yield much better results:

 - Employee A receives an invoice and scans it directly into accounts payable

 - Employee B approves the invoice digitally, if the approval process is triggered

-- Payment is sent to the vendor and a record of the transaction is automatically saved
+- Payment is sent to the vendor, and a record of the transaction is automatically saved

 Why Workflow Matters for Your Business

 Unfortunately, many businesses have workflow problems that go unnoticed or even ignored.
 This can be due to either ignorance – the people in charge simply don’t know there’s a better way – or inertia – “this is the way it’s always been done.”